q6r/gomambojambo/README.md

 # gomambojambo

-Golang AST Obfuscation.
-The idea is to give it a package path, and it will obfuscate the AST and write it back.
-This is just a toy project to experiment with Golang AST.
+AST-based obfuscation.
+The idea is to give it a package path, and it will obfuscate it.

-Currently it does the following :

 - Randomization of function names, and function calls
 - For loops converted to goto with tags
 - Strings obfuscated/encrypted using AES
+- Adding some deadcode to functions

-Example given the following source code :
+Given the following source code :

 ```
 package main